 - The knee should not come further forward than the toes to protect the knee.

 - Hold the pose for longer or add dips bringing the back knee to hover just above the floor.

-- Transition into Warrior III pose by inhaling stepping the weight into the front foot and then on an exhale lifting the back foot to come into the pose.
+- Transition into Warrior III pose by stepping the weight into the front foot as you inhale and lifting the back foot to come into the pose as you exhale.